Vindicta-Team/Vindicta-Docs/docs/faq.md

 ### Are there any air units in the mission?
 > Not yet

+### How do I unlock items in the Arsenal?
+> You can't, it is fully limited.

 ### How do I get building resources?
 > From ammoboxes found in enemy [police](guide/police) stations and [military locations](guide/military-locations), and from [supply convoys](guide/military#supply-convoy).